 - Demonstrated ability to present and gain acceptance of ideas and proposals.

-- Demonstrated strength in verbal and written communication.
+- Knowledge of finance, accounting, and budgeting, Demonstrated strength in verbal and written communication.

 - Demonstrated ability to be an effective leader in a complex and dynamic organization.

-- Experience in managing research and grant activity and knowledge of clinical trials, pre- and post- award management.
+- Experience in managing research and grant activity and knowledge of human and animal research regulatory requirements and lab safety standards

 - Experience in developing and preparing contracts and proposals.